The Over-Soul

-The essay attempts no systematic doctrine, but rather serves as a work of art, something like poetry.
-Its virtue is in personal insights of the author and the lofty manner of their presentation.
-Emerson wishes to exhort and direct the reader to an awakening of similar thoughts or sentiments.

-With respect to the four themes listed above, the essay presents the following views: (1) the human soul is immortal, and immensely vast and beautiful; (2) our conscious ego is slight and limited in comparison to the soul, despite the fact that we habitually mistake our ego for our true self; (3) at some level, the souls of all people are connected, though the precise manner and degree of this connection is not spelled out; and (4) the essay does not seem to explicitly contradict the traditional Western idea that the soul is created by and has an existence that is similar to God, or rather God exists within us.
+With respect to the four themes listed above, the essay presents the following views: (1) the human soul is immortal, immensely vast, and beautiful; (2) the conscious ego is slight and limited in comparison to the soul despite the fact that humans habitually mistake their ego for their true self; (3) at some level, the souls of all people are connected, but the precise manner and degree of this connection is not spelled out; and (4) that the soul is created by and has an existence that is similar to God, or that God exists within humans.

-The Over-Soul is now considered one of Emerson's greatest writings.
+The essay is now considered one of Emerson's greatest writings, though some scholars have argued that attempts to cast it as a keystone to understanding his work are misguided.

 History

 The essay includes the following passage:

 For Emerson the term denotes a supreme underlying unity which transcends duality or plurality, much in keeping with the philosophy of Advaita Vedanta.
 This non-Abrahamic interpretation of Emerson's use of the term is further supported by the fact that Emerson's Journal records in 1845 suggest that he was reading the Bhagavad Gita and Henry Thomas Colebrooke's essays on the Vedas.
 Emerson goes on in the same essay to further articulate his view of this dichotomy between phenomenal plurality and transcendental unity:

 "Over-soul" has more recently come to be used by Eastern philosophers such as Meher Baba and others as the closest English language equivalent of the Vedic concept of Paramatman.
 (In Sanskrit the word param means "supreme" and atman means "soul"; thus Paramatman literally means "Supreme-Soul".)
 The term is used frequently in discussion of Eastern metaphysics and has also entered western vernacular.
 In this context, the term "Over-soul" is understood as the collective indivisible Soul, of which all individual souls or identities are included.
 The experience of this underlying reality of the indivisible "I am" state of the Over-soul is said to be veiled from the human mind by sanskaras, or impressions, acquired over the course of evolution and reincarnation.
 Such past impressions form a kind of sheath between the Over-soul and its true identity, as they give rise to the tendency of identification with the gross differentiated body.
 Thus the world, as apperceived through the impressions of the past appears plural, while reality experienced in the present, unencumbered by past impressions (the unconditioned or liberated mind), perceives itself as the One indivisible totality, i.e. the Over-soul.